 - A proper investigation of the impacts of each decision option

 I have explored the question of framing and timeliness in a previous post.
 So I would like to focus here on constraints, impacts and assumptions.
 What we find in many instances, as was also the case in the example described, is that next to no time was dedicated to studying the impacts of making the headcount cuts in the sales force and nobody had brought up the question of shared or individual assumptions about what was negotiable and what wasn’t.
-The team basically focussed on timeliness and did not try to reframe the decision to illustrate the contradictory nature of the goal posts.
+The team basically focused on timeliness and did not try to reframe the decision to illustrate the contradictory nature of the goal posts.

 By default, we mostly take constraints that come ‘from above’ as a given.
 We make the assumption that someone higher up spent a lot of time coming up with those constraints and setting the targets we now aim to work to (even if they are clearly unworkable).
 We then have a habit of distracting ourselves with the fallout – having to manage something that can’t evidently be managed – and get lost in the noise and running in circles to make it happen.
 Whilst this clearly isn’t a universal failing, we have seen it often enough to recognise the pattern.